matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Starting a transaction from this account

-Before the AA can do any transactions, we firsly need to top it up:
+Before the deployed account can do any transactions, we need to top it up:

 ```ts
 await (await wallet.sendTransaction({